falkr/ttm4115/pages/prep-use-cases.md

 * In the middle, we have the level of **user goals**, represented by the **sea-level**.
 These are the use cases with the greatest interest for us and that we should spend most time with.
 They are at a medium level of detail compared to the other levels.
 Think of a function like _Register Student Information_ as part of a loan application system.
 * At the top, there are use cases that represent **summary goals**.
 They describe high-level goals and why the system exist, but are a bit abstract so that it may be difficult to be sure how they are implemented.
 On this summary goal level, we distinguish between the very high level **cloud**, of which  a system only should have very few.
 For the loan application system, _Offer Student Loans_ would be such a use case.
 One step further down we have **kites**, which describe use cases that are a bit more concrete than cloud-levels.
 An example is _Check Student Loan Credibility_.
 * At the bottom, we have the level for **subfunctions**.
 Here, we can have useful use cases that we characterize as **fishes**. _Check Submitted Formular_ may be a function related to several goals in the system, and necessary, but is itself not a goal of a user.
 It's more a detailed subfunction.
-Below the fishes, there are even more low-level use cases, called **clamps**.
+Below the fishes, there are even more low-level use cases, called **clams**.
 They are so low-level that we shouldn't even write them down.
 An example would be _Enter Student Name_.
 Instead, these should be integrated into higher level use cases.
-(Sorry, clamps...)
+(Sorry, clams...)